 There are different ways to categorize drugs.
-One of the ways to classify drugs is how you take it.
+One of the ways to classify drugs is how one takes it.
 Another way describes how they affect the central nervous system.
 Narcotics, depressants, stimulants, steroids and hallucinogens are the main types of drugs.
 Also, the abuse factor determines scheduling and law regulations: five groups of scheduled drugs exist.

 People can be very creative when it comes to taking drugs.
 One can smoke, inject, snort or take drugs orally.
-You can take many drugs in more than one way.
-For example, you can shoot, snort or smoke heroin.
-Sometimes, you can apply drugs directly to the skin or through the rectum.
+Users can take many drugs in more than one way.
+For example, one can shoot, snort or smoke heroin.
+Sometimes, abusers can apply drugs directly to the skin or through the rectum.
 Any way of administration can lead to addiction.

-We all are addicts.
-The spectrum of addictions spreads between various socially acceptable. dependencies and some well known illicit drugs.
+The spectrum of addictions spreads between various socially acceptable.
+Dependencies and some well known illicit drugs.
 When it comes to drugs, there are different types of substances.
 Whatever category they fall in, drugs, including prescription drugs, can lead to tolerance and addiction.
 This often comes with terrible withdrawal symptoms.

 Another way of administration is through the rectum, which is dangerous as this area of the human body is very sensitive.
 Although not very popular, there are many cases of taking drugs like ecstasy this way.
 When it comes to prescription drugs, however, rectal administration is useful for patients who cannot swallow due to a health condition.

 Users can also apply drugs to the skin.
 Nicotine and Fentanyl patches are an example.

 No matter what way of administration people choose, drugs affect their central nervous system and can lead to tolerance and addiction.

 Another popular classification of different types of drugs, used mainly within medical settings and rehab facilities, is the way the drug affects the central nervous system.